JamesIves/hlds-docker/container/config/README.md

 If you wish to add server configurations, such as add-ons, plugins, map rotations, etc, you can add them to the `config` directory.
 The `config` directory is volume mapped within the directory for the game you're starting the container for.
 For example, if you're starting a container for `cstrike`, you can add things like `mapcycle.txt` or `motd.txt` here and it would appear within the corresponding `cstrike` directory on the server.

+> [!NOTE]
+> The startup examples posted in the project README already have this directory volume mapped accordingly.
+If you've strayed from the suggested setup, [please refer back to it to get started](../../README.md).

 ```
 ├── hlds
 │   ├── cstrike